Video Shows Moments Before SUV Plowed Into Family In Waukegan, Leaving Man Dead

 As the video goes on, the SUV begins to accelerate as one person in white narrowly escapes getting run over.

-We are pausing the video after that, because a man in his 40s wasn’t able to get out of the way in time and paid with his life.
+CBS 2 is pausing the video after that because a man in his 40s wasn’t able to get out of the way in time and paid with his life.

 “One of the older gentlemen – he got really run over on I guess the neck and part of the head,” Gomez said.